kodefreez/LMStudioPromptEnhancer/README.md

 ### Main Creative Controls

+-   `riff_on_last_output`: (Button) When enabled, ignores all other inputs and instructs the AI to create a creative variation of the last successfully generated prompt.
 -   `theme_a` / `theme_b`: The two core ideas you want to combine.
 -   `blend_mode`: Controls how `Theme A` and `Theme B` are combined.
     -   `Simple Mix`: A creative mix of both themes.